janschill/cern-solid-code-investigation/agreements/project_proposal.md

 This is realized with the [Solid specifications](https://solid.github.io/specification/), which defines a set of rules and protocols on how to implement server and client in the Solid ecosystem (W3C Solid Community Group, 2020).

-The team behind Solid and other open source contributors have built a [web server](https://github.com/solid/node-solid-server), which implements a pod to those specifications and a list of applications, like a [chat](https://solid-chat.5apps.com/).
+The team behind Solid and other open-source contributors have built a [web server](https://github.com/solid/node-solid-server), which implements a pod to those specifications and a list of applications, like a [chat](https://solid-chat.5apps.com/).

 In this project a Solid pod should be set up and put into a meaningful context.
 This can done by finding a proper use case at ITU‘s campus for example: storing all the data for a lab on a self hosted pod at ITU.